 At its August 2023 meeting, the Gulf Council decided to consider modifying the OFL, ABC, and ACL for Gulf Spanish mackerel (Action 1), in MRIP-FES data units, based on the results from SEDAR 81 and the SSC's recommendations.
-Action 2 considers modifying the fishing closure AM to account for data uncertainties and the likelihood of exceeding the ACLs proposed in Action 1.
+Action 2 considers modifying the fishing closure accountability measure (AM) to account for data uncertainties and the likelihood of exceeding the ACLs proposed in Action 1.
+During the April 2024 meeting, the Gulf Council requested staff include Action 3 would modify the recreational bag limit for Gulf Spanish mackerel.